 okay, let’s get back to your handmade hat and your hair!

-Braid (photo 1) If you know how to throw together a quick braid, fabulous- you’re a step ahead of me.
+Braid (photo 1) Sister Newsboy Hat.
+If you know how to throw together a quick braid, fabulous- you’re a step ahead of me.
 Braids can be worn down the sides like Laura Ingalls or simply draped down the back.
 Whether you want a double or single braid, twisting them under your handmade hat is a super cute style.
-Of course I want to add my own plug that this Sister Newsboy Hat is a great handmade hat to get custom made in your favorite colors.
+This Sister Newsboy Hat is a great handmade hat to get custom made in your favorite colors.
 Not only will your favorite colors accent your hair color but your eyes and skin color, too!
 Find it here!

 Messy bun (photo 2) Yes, a handmade hat can be worn with a messy bun.
 Wear the messy bun down low by the nap of your neck.
 If you want to hide any stragglers simply tuck them under the hat or let them wing-dingers fly!
 How do I get a messy bun?
 Start with a ponytail holder wrapped once around your hair and then the second time around don’t pull your hair all the way through.
 This is super fun way to look pulled together in less than 30 seconds.
 Quick tip: If you’re finicky about that messy bun touching your neck, no worries, simply put your messy bun at the back wherever it’s comfortable, pop your hat up a bit in back and adjust the hat to desired scrunchy position.
 Absolutely perfect for hiding your current mood while heading to the grocery store or walking the dog.